davewasthere/davebeer/_posts/2012-08-06-fixed-priced-quotes-for-agile-projects.md

 But I can understand the desire to know exactly how much something will cost, even if it's not clear exactly what it is I'll be building.
 My approach has been to Educate.
 Emphasising that there will be regular releases (I release weekly as a minimum) and to show that the client will have excellent visibility into progress means that very quickly it'll be possible to measure planned vs actual business benefits.

 Whether that is enough to win a project or not, I guess we'll see.
-But I'm happier not getting the work rather than having to work on a fixed price project with vague initial specs.
+But I'm happier not getting the work rather than having to work on a fixed price project with vague initial specs and the ensuing contract negotiation that happens afterwards.

+_Note_: I've been a bit busy the past couple of months, so haven't been able to write.
+Was travelling Europe by bike for a bit (and went low-tech).
+But have also been busy on a project for the Olympics (a seating application that manages VIP hospitality packages).
+Hopefully normal service will resume now...